nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 To verify the existence of records during this period, applicants are required to submit a request that contains

-- The city or county where the marriage occured
+• The city or county where the marriage occurred

-- The approximate date of when the marriage occured
+• The approximate date of when the marriage occurred

 Applicants must also provide personal information, such as their name, address, and phone number.
-Marriage verifications have a non-refundable $10.00 for each searched name, payable by credit card, money orders, or checks, depending on the medium use.
+Marriage verifications have a non-refundable $10.00 fee for each searched name, payable by credit card, money orders, or checks, depending on the medium used.
 Office of Vital Records:

 Carson City, NV 89706